 Keith Williams Architects were invited by Stadt Wiesbaden (City Council of Wiesbaden) to prepare proposals for a replacement to the city’s ageing exhibition buildings, the Rhein Main Hallen.
 The design requirements called for 30,000m2 of events, exhibition and conference space, set within the historically important context of central Weisbaden.
-KWA’s designs proposed a dynamic yet functional project, with its own distinct identity, which responds to both the historic and the future context of the city.
+The proposals set out a dynamic yet functional project, with its own distinct form and identity, which contrasted with and responded to both the historic and the future context of the city.

 The building contains a 5,000 seat flexible form multi purpose arena that can be also used as an exhibition space, alongside 2 principal 2,000m2 exhibitions halls and 2 further conference halls located at higher levels.
 All the spaces are divisible to allow flexibility for different uses.